1. What is it?

 To search for specific services and procedures in the Catalog you can:

 • Use the search engine, entering keywords related to the service or procedure you need.
-For more accurate and relevant results, we recommend following these search tips :
+To obtain more accurate and relevant results, we recommend that you follow these search tips :

 • Use keywords: Focus on the most important words to find what you need.